Wendy Natis

-Wendy Yisbel Natis Bárcenas (born August 19, 2002) is a Panamanian professional footballer who plays as a defender for América de Cali and the Panama women's national team.
+Wendy Yisbel Natis Bárcenas (born 19 August 2002) is a Panamanian professional footballer who plays as a defender for Liga MX club Atlético San Luis and the Panama women's national team.

 Early life

 Natis was born in Panama City, Panama, on August 19, 2002.
 Natis grew up as a multi-sport athlete, playing volleyball, basketball, and wrestling.
 She began playing football when she was 16, but only within her neighborhood and not for any academy or club.

 Club career

 Natis was first scouted to play for a club by the current Panama women's national team assistant manager, Raiza Gutiérrez, for the women's section of CD Universitario.
 She then signed for CD Plaza Amador in February 2021.

 In January 2022, Natis signed for América de Cali of the Colombian Women's Football League, making her a professional football player.
 In the second leg of the 2022 Colombian Women's Football league semifinal, Natis scored against Deportivo Pereira in a 2–0 win to help send her team to the finals.
 Natis earned her first title with América de Cali in June 2022 after she played both matches of the 2022 Colombian Women's Football League finals.
 In the first match, she started and played all 90 minutes of a 2–1 loss.
 In the second leg at the Estadio Olímpico Pascual Guerrero, they came back to win 3–1 in front of a Colombian women's football record-breaking attendance of 37,100 spectators.
 She became the first Panamanian to win the Colombian Women's League.
 Shortly after, she renewed her contract with América de Cali until the end of 2022 to compete in the 2022 Copa Libertadores Femenina.

 América de Cali advanced to the semifinals of the tournament, after conceding just two goals in the group stage and the quarterfinals.
 They faced eventual champions- Brazil's Palmeiras- in the semifinals, which ended in a 0–1 loss for Natis's team.
 In the third place match, they faced national rivals Deportivo Cali and won 5–0.

 On January 4, 2023, she renewed with América de Cali for the 2023 season.

+In December 2024, she signed with Atlético San Luis.